IDEA Users Working Remotely: We’re here to help! Please contact our IDEA Help Desk to ensure there is minimal disruption to your daily workflow.

 Storing and retaining a large quantity of data was not economically feasible.
 As a result, most event logs and other recorded computer activity were deleted after a fixed retention period (e.g., 60 days).

-Performing analytics and complex queries on large, structured data sets was inefficient because traditional tools did not leverage Big Data technologies.
+Performing analytics and complex queries on large, structured data sets were inefficient because traditional tools did not leverage Big Data technologies.

 Traditional tools were not designed to analyze and manage unstructured data.
 As a result, traditional tools had rigid, defined schemas.
 Big Data tools (e.g., Piglatin scripts and regular expressions) can query data in flexible formats.